Engee documentation

 display(plt)

-Now let's consider another variant of the phase portrait construction task.
-For this purpose, let's connect the standard package Distributed, which allows to perform tasks in a distributed manner.
+Now let's consider another solution to the problem of constructing a phase portrait.
+To do this, we will connect the standard package Distributed, which allows you to perform tasks in a distributed manner.
 And we will distribute our task into 4 threads (processes).

 In [ ]: